DWilliames/paddy2-beta/README.md

 - [ ] Infer the padding properties when 'adding' padding
 - [x] Having a button to remove Padding
 - [x] Have a toggle to turn padding on/off
+- [ ] Toggle the number of input fields; from 4 to 2 to 1.
+(By clicking on the input field labels, like on the colour picker RGB/HSV)

 ---